mircea-pavel-anton/hugo-theme-chirpy/README.md

   <!-- markdownlint-disable-next-line -->
   # Chirpy Hugo Theme

-  A hugo version of [Chirpy Jekyl Theme]([chirpy-jekyll]).
+  A hugo version of [Chirpy Jekyll Theme]([chirpy-jekyll]).
 A minimal, responsive, and feature-rich Hugo theme for technical writing.

   [**Live Demo** →][demo] | [**Jekyll Theme** →][chirpy-jekyll]

   [![Devices Mockup](https://chirpy-img.netlify.app/commons/devices-mockup.png)][demo]

 </div>

+## Attention

+⚠️ This theme is still under active development.
+Some of its features will be available soon. **It will become stable in May, 2025.** (I've implemented 90% of its features till now).

 ## Features